Zulukaiser/teleoperative_driving/README.md

 | *identifier_mapping.py* | Mapping for message identifiers, contains a dictionary with IDs and names |

 ## Getting Started <a name="getting-started">
 In order to get started you need to connect the power cable from the 11.1V LiPo with the DEBO DCDC 7 Step-Down Converter via the XT90 connector.
-Then you need to ssh into the Raspberry Pi with your credentials and change directorys to the workspace directory.
+Then you need to ssh into the Raspberry Pi with your credentials and change directories to the workspace directory.
 Then you can run the *client.py* script.

 On Host PC: